liferay/clay/packages/clay/README.md

 This section has a couple of options that can be leveraged for different purposes.
 Those will be covered below.

 ### Build the static files
-Run `node index` to generate the static files.
+Run `gulp build` to generate the static files.

 ### View the files
 The generated files are placed into the `build/` directory.